emilydrakesmith/GA-project-1-captcha/README.md

 Pizza images were supplied by the [Foodish API](https://github.com/surhud004/Foodish#readme).
 This API is free, open-source, and does not require authentication.
 You can [support Foodish](https://github.com/surhud004/Foodish/blob/master/CONTRIBUTING.md) to help it continue providing its services.

 # Future Plans

-* *Important!* Before using CSS `:hover` to highlight squares which are available for selection I tried using event handlers `onmouseover` and on `mouseout`.
-It was a nightmare.  *Do not* attempt to refactor in this way unless the refactor also involves implementing jQuery which handles these events more easily.

-* Continue building out the `README.md`.

 * Add `<header>` and `<footer>` elements.